jodal/pyspotify/docs/api/session.rst

         :param album_count:     The number of albums to ask for
         :param artist_offset:   The offset among the artists of the result
         :param artist_count:    The number of artists to ask for
+        :param playlist_offset: The offset among the playlists of the result
+        :param playlist_count:  The number of playlists to ask for
+        :param search_type:     'standard' or 'suggest'

         :returns:               The search results
         :rtype:                 :class:`Results`